7 Tried And Tested Strategies To Give Your New Year 7s The Best Start In KS3 Maths

 My worry is that this focuses us as teachers into an examination mindset from the word ‘go’; if it’s not on the curriculum and it’s not examined, there’s no time for it.

 Year 7 have already had a year (or two!) motivated by external assessments, and Years 9-11 are certainly keyed towards GCSE maths study.
-If at all possible, I think it’s important to make space to have fun with mathematics, looking at the extra-curricular or creative side of things.
+If possible, make space for fun with mathematics, looking at the extra-curricular or creative side of things.

-Consider the curriculum planning for Year 7 – for example, you could include a couple of modules on selected geometry work, such as tessellations or 2D shapes, both of which tie in beautifully with Art in Maths.
+Consider the curriculum planning for Year 7.
+For example, you could include modules on selected geometry work, such as tessellations or 2D shapes, connecting art and maths.

-Many schools also run puzzles or games clubs for Year 7s, which often come under the remit of the Maths department.
-Why not use some of these maths games to get you going or these KS3 maths games specifically aimed at Year 7 and Year 8.
+Many schools also run puzzles or games clubs for Year 7s.
+These often come under the remit of the Maths department.
+Why not use some of these maths games to get you going or these KS3 maths games specifically aimed at Year 7 and Year 8?

 Read more: Collaborative Lesson Planning